Master's in Electrical and Computer Engineering

 42,000

-New semiconductor jobs from the Chips Act by 2027
+New semiconductor jobs from the CHIPS and Science Act by 2027

 Semiconductor Industry Association

-Uniquely, WPI has world-class faculty who are experts in both software and hardware security, including cybersecurity.
-Through a nearly $2 million grant from The Innovation Institute at MassTech, WPI is also home to a research center focused on the security of semiconductors and hardware—and it features the only semiconductor failure analysis system of its kind in a U.S. higher education institution.
+Through a nearly $2 million grant from The Innovation Institute at MassTech, WPI is home to a research center focused on the security of semiconductors and hardware—and it features one of only three semiconductor failure analysis systems of its kind in a U.S. higher education institution.

 Frequently Asked Questions